Skip to main content

 • tls

-The service backend listens only on HTTPS, and the Ingress needs to be configured for this behavior.
+The service backend is configured to listen only on HTTPS, and your Ingress needs to be set up accordingly.

-If you are using the NGINX Ingress controller, this is already done in the included Ingress (via the nginx.ingress.kubernetes.io/backend-protocol: HTTPS annotation).
-If you are using another Ingress controller, you will probably need to add the appropriate annotations in the text area for this.
+If you are utilizing the NGINX Ingress controller, this configuration is already handled in the included Ingress through the nginx.ingress.kubernetes.io/backend-protocol: HTTPS annotation.
+However, if you are using a different Ingress controller, you may need to add the necessary annotations in the provided text area.

 apiVersion: networking.k8s.io/v1